Selection guide

 How Jungle Grid changes the workflow

-Instead of forcing exact GPU picks for every model, Jungle Grid lets the operator submit workload intent and score the live pool at dispatch time.
-That is a more durable operating model for teams with multiple models or providers.
+Instead of forcing an exact GPU pick for every model, Jungle Grid lets you submit the workload and handles placement against available capacity.
+That gives you one operating model across multiple workloads and providers.

 FAQ